Probabilistic Deep Learning for Real-Time Large Deformation Simulations: General FEM-based U-Net Methodology

-As a problem to be solved, we consider a boundary value problem of deformation of a hyperelastic solid, with a constant prescribed Dirichlet BC.
-Large body deformations exhibit non-linear stress-strain behaviour when applied with external forces, hence one needs to consider hyper-elastic constitutive laws for simulating such systems.
+As a problem to be solved, we consider the boundary value problem of a hyperelastic solid, with a constant prescribed Dirichlet BC.
+Large deformations exhibit non-linear stress-strain behavior when applied with external forces, hence one needs to consider hyper-elastic constitutive laws for simulating such systems.

-Consider a boundary value problem in continuum mechanics in domain $\Omega$, Dirichlet and Neumann boundary conditions are applied on $\Gamma_D$, $\Gamma_N$ respectively.
+Consider a boundary value problem in continuum mechanics in the domain $\Omega$, Dirichlet and Neumann boundary conditions are applied on $\Gamma_D$, $\Gamma_N$ respectively.
 Neglecting the body forces, the virtual work principle for nonlinear elastostatic equation reads

 where $\bfs{u}$ and $\delta\bfs{u}$ belong to appropriate functional spaces, $\bfs{u}=\bar{\bfs{u}}$ and $\delta\bfs{u}=\bfm{0}$ on $\Gamma_u$, and $\bfm{P}(\bfs{u})$ is the first Piola-Kirchhoff stress tensor.
 The required constitutive relationship will be defined through the (hyper-)elastic strain energy potential $W(\bfs{F})$ as